Home > Blogs > Orthopedic > What Are the Foot Problems After Knee Replacement?

 • Fewer than 2% might develop a blood clot

 Some people need to go on the second round of knee replacement surgery.
-This second surgery is more complicated than the first one and is known as revision.
+This second surgery is more complicated than the first and is known as revision.

 Conclusion